-That's because cruise ships and vacation experiences come in all shapes and sizes.
-Vessels like Royal Caribbean's mammoth Harmony, Oasis and Allure of the Seas are like floating cities with every possible activity onboard, while Star Clippers' fleet offers an authentic sailing experience -- the closest you're likely to come to being a pirate of the Caribbean.
+That's because cruise ships and holiday experiences come in all shapes and sizes.
+Vessels like Royal Caribbean's mammoth Symphony, Harmony, Oasis and Allure of the Seas are like floating cities with every possible activity onboard, while Star Clippers' fleet offers an authentic sailing experience -- the closest you're likely to come to being a pirate of the Caribbean.
 Some cruise lines focus on enrichment, nature and culture, while others strive to create fun atmospheres that entertain kids, couples and seniors.
 Itineraries can be port-intensive, visiting a different destination each day, or utterly relaxing, offering strings of consecutive days at sea.

 Here are some of the common fears about cruising -- and our expert reasons why these concerns are unfounded.